 An English-Russian translator cannot replace “глобальное потепление” with “всемирное потепление,” even when both terms correctly capture the idea of “global warming.”
 For historical reasons, “глобальное потепление” is popular and a professional agency—unless the prose is to be used for humor or non-conventional purposes—will use it.
 It is even mandatory in legal, medical, and scientific translation where terms are precise.
 Technology makes it easier to follow the tradition.

 Overseas DTP and other language search providers use computer-assisted translation (CAT) tools.
 CATs are essentially databases where previous copies of your work are stored.
 The copies can be reused wholly or in part, resulting in quicker, less expensive, and more consistent translation across similar projects.

-Process is more Important than Product
+The process is more Important than Product

 When selecting a translation agency, the key is to inquire on how they come up with the final product than solely focus on the finished product.
-Some agencies may subject initial translation to additional proofreading and let quality suffer afterwards.
+Some agencies may subject initial translation to additional proofreading and let quality suffer afterward.
 You would not want that.
-A way to ensure consistency in quality is to ask the agency how they produce translation and what CAT tools they use.
+A way to ensure consistency in quality is to ask the agency how they produce a translation and what CAT tools they use.

 Here is a short checklist you can use:

 - Are you translators native and certified for the languages they work in?

 - Do you have subject-matter experts on board?

 - How many rounds of revision are there in the process?

 - Who does the proofreading?